Cameroon Field Epidemiology and Laboratory Training Program

 The Central African Field Epidemiology and Laboratory Training Program (CAFELTP) was officially established in October 2010 at the University of Yaoundé I, Faculty of Medicine and Biomedical Sciences.
-The participating countries include Cameroun, Central African Republic (CAR) and Democratic Republic of Congo (DRC).
-The program emphasizes on applied field training more than theoretical classroom style teaching, with 25% of time designated for didactics, and 75% for field practice.
-CAFETP was designed in recognition of the need to strengthen the public health system of the Central African region, and to enhance the capacity of the region to carry out effective disease surveillance, outbreak investigations and response
+The participating countries include Cameroon, Central African Republic (CAR) and Chad.
+The program emphasizes an applied field training and hands-on approach to learning, with only 25% of training taking place within the classroom.
+CAFETP was designed in order to strengthen the public health system of the Central African region and enhance its capacity to carry out effective disease surveillance, outbreak investigations and response.

 The primary objectives of CAFELTP include:

 • Educating and training public health professionals in epidemiology and laboratory sciences;

 • Providing technical support and advisory services to key stakeholders such as the Ministry of Health.